vanessagl2/vending-machine-dojo/README.md

 # vending-machine-dojo

-This is a simple starter project for the Vending Machine Dojo.
-This is based on the Original Kata available at:
+This is a DOJO based on the Original Kata available at:

 https://github.com/guyroyse/vending-machine-kata

+This codebase contains an extension for that DOJO

 ## Vending Machine Description